DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The learner made the conscious decision to wait on making the "Edit" button functional until the class covers JavaScript, demonstrating a good understanding of project scope and dependencies.

 ---

+## SECTION 12: FILE TRANSFER PROTOCOL (FTP) - New Section

+### Course Step Number: 560

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This entry marks the start of a new section in the course material, "FILE TRANSFER PROTOCOL (FTP)," and its first subsection, "FUNDAMENTALS OF FTP."
+The upcoming steps will cover various aspects of FTP.

+##### Insights from Chat Discussion summary

+- Learner noted this step serves as an index for a new section and a new subsection.

+##### Relevant Files:

+- [No new files were created for this step]

+---